Leukostasis

 Leukostasis (also called symptomatic hyperleukocytosis) is a medical emergency most commonly seen in patients with acute myeloid leukemia.
 It is characterized by an extremely elevated blast cell count and symptoms of decreased tissue perfusion.
 The pathophysiology of leukostasis is not well understood, but inadequate delivery of oxygen to the body's cells is the result.
 Leukostasis is diagnosed when white cell plugs are seen in the microvasculature.
 The most common symptoms are dyspnea and hypoxia, usually accompanied by visual changes, headaches, dizziness, confusion, somnolence, and coma.
 Prompt treatment is required since, if left untreated, it has a very high mortality rate.
 Treatments aim to rapidly reduce white blood cell counts while also treating the underlying disorder.

-Asymptomatic hyperleukocytosis and symptomatic hyperleukocytosis (leukostasis)
+Overview

-Symptomatic Hyperleukocytosis (Leukostasis) is defined by a tremendously high blast cell count along with symptoms of decreased tissue perfusion.
-Leukostasis is associated with people who have bone and blood disorders and is very common among people with acute myeloid leukemia or chronic myeloid leukemia.
+Symptomatic hyperleukocytosis (leukostasis) is defined by a high blast cell count along with symptoms of decreased tissue perfusion.
+Leukostasis is associated with people who have bone and blood disorders and is very common among people with acute and chronic myeloid leukemia.
 Leukostasis is a pathologic diagnosis that inhibits efficient flow to the microvasculature of the body.
-Continued and untreated leukostasis presents respiratory and neurological distress simultaneously and is a medical emergency, with untreated patient mortality rates reaching a minimum of 20 and a maximum of 40 percent.
-A leukemia blood cell count greater than 50 x 10^9/ L (50,000 / microL) or 100 x 10^9 L / (100,000/ microL) signifies hyperleukocytosis.
-Symptoms of leukostasis start when blood levels of leukocytes reach over 100 x 10^9 / L (100,000 / microL).
-As stated before, these counts are critical and associated with Leukemias.
+Continued and untreated leukostasis presents respiratory and neurological distress simultaneously and is a medical emergency, with mortality rates reaching between 20 and 40 percent when untreated.
+A leukemia blood cell count greater than 50e9 /L or 100e9 /L signifies hyperleukocytosis.
+Above 100e9 /L, symptoms of leukostasis start.